-We dive into the research to answer the question: “Do sugar bear hair vitamins work?” and whether or not they are safe for consumption.
+We dive into the research on Sugar Bear Hair gummies to see if they work and whether or not they are safe for consumption.

 Sugar Bear Hair Claims